Shopstar Design System

 Facilitated Figma 101 sessions

-This proved valuable, as it allowed them to ask personalized questions and experience the benefits of a Figma-based design system firsthand.
+This proved valuable, as it allowed them to ask questions and experience the benefits of a Figma-based design system firsthand.
 For example: I walked team members through how I built the button component, explained its variants, and demonstrated how to use them efficiently in their workflow.

 A UI button component in a design tool, with a blue background and white text labeled 'Button.'
 Red guides indicate spacing and alignment.
 On the right, there are two black panels displaying component properties and layout details.
 The 'Component properties' panel includes attributes such as device (Desktop), hierarchy (Primary), size (L56), state (Active), icon presence (False), and text content ('Button').
 The 'Colors' section specifies a blue color with hex code #009FE3.
 The 'Layout' panel details dimensions, padding, border radius, and positioning.
 The 'Interactions' section outlines hover effects, including an instant animation and a state change.